Blog Pennsylvania Homecare and the First Amendment (Part I)

 As the Fairness Center argued in an amicus brief submitted on behalf of its clients on January 16, 2019, homecare workers serve an important purpose, and their rights are threatened by exclusive representation.
 The following is adapted from that brief.

 Why do homecare workers matter?

-Over the last 30 years, the trend in long-term caregiving has shifted from institutional care to more at-home care, with such care now comprising nearly 43 percent of Medicaid spending on long-term care.
+Over the last 30 years, the trend in long-term caregiving has shifted from institutional care to more at-home care, with such care now comprising nearly 43% of Medicaid spending on long-term care.
 Established after Congress authorized the waiver of certain federal requirements in 1981, Medicaid waiver programs allow states to fund home- and community-based services for some Medicaid-eligible individuals.
 Once a state waiver plan has been approved by the federal Centers for Medicare and Medicaid Services, states can receive federal matching funds to finance their waiver programs covering home health nursing services and personal care services, among others.

 In Pennsylvania, as in many other states, this homecare is commonly delivered by private-sector employees, either through agencies, which employ homecare workers, or directly to recipients (sometimes referred to as “participants” or “consumers”), who employ their own homecare workers.
 Pennsylvania has ten Medicaid waiver programs funding home-based care, plus one state-funded program, Pennsylvania’s Attendant Care Services Act, called “Act 150.”
 According to Pennsylvania’s Department of Human Services, Pennsylvania had 72,766 participants receiving care through its homecare waiver programs as of 2011.